Adarya/MESiCA/README.md

 # MESiCA

-This repository contains code and custom scripts for the manuscript titled "Mutational Signatures identification in clinical-setting assays using neural embedding-based representations".
+This repository contains code and custom scripts for the manuscript [Cancer mutational signatures identification in clinical assays using neural embedding-based representations](https://doi.org/10.1016/j.xcrm.2024.101608), published at _Cell Reports Medicine_.

 MESiCA is a tool for identifying the dominant mutational signature in clinical-setting gene panels, even with only a few mutations available.
 This repository contains [MESiCA development](#Model) and [Validation schemes and downstream analyses](#Downstream).